-The Nevada Promise Scholarship is a unique scholarship, established by the Nevada Legislature, for Nevada high school graduates to attend community college.
+The TMCC Nevada Promise Scholarship is a unique scholarship established by the Nevada Legislature for Nevada high school graduates to attend community college.

-If you are graduating from high school soon, make sure to apply during the application period (August through October), and keep current on the ongoing application steps.
+If you are part of the graduating class of 2024, make sure to apply during the application period (August through October) and keep current on the ongoing application steps.

 In addition, students must:

-- Be classified as a Nevada resident for tuition purposes by the institution where they plan to receive the NV Promise Scholarship.
+- Be classified as a Nevada resident for tuition purposes by the institution where they plan to receive the Nevada Promise Scholarship.

-- By June 15, have earned one of the following during your high school senior academic year:
+- Have earned one of the following during your high school senior academic year:

 - High school diploma from a public or private high school located in Nevada;

 - High school diploma from a public high school in a county of another state that borders Nevada and accepts Nevada residents; or